dmarx/bench-warmers/ufldl_history.md

 # ELI5: history of the VAE

-labels: education, history, vae, feature_learning, publication
+labels: education, history, vae, feature_learning, publication, history_of_science

 https://discord.com/channels/729741769192767510/730095596861521970/1206121483877752862

-*TODO: Combine this with papers from the anthology to provide some structure to the "treat this like a textbook" stuff*
+*TODO: Combine this with papers from the [anthology](https://github.com/dmarx/anthology-of-modern-ml/blob/main/README.md) to provide some structure to the "treat this like a textbook" stuff*

 ## Feature Engineering